 Best practices for slideshows and full-width images

 If you use one of these themes or have a large slideshow or background image, then it's important to understand what types of images will look best.

 Because large images can't fit on all devices, Shopify sometimes displays only part of the image depending on the device you're using.
 If your image slideshow contains a lot of large images, then you might find that parts of the images aren't visible.

 To make sure that your images work well with your theme, here are some things to keep in mind:

 The "focal point" of the image, or the part that you want customers to look at, should be in the center.
 That way, if your theme doesn't show the edges of the image, then the important part will still be visible.

 Images that you use for slideshows or backgrounds shouldn't have text in them.
 If the text is a part of the image itself, then it might get moved around, cropped, or adjusted based on your theme.
-Use theme options (like Venture's Heading text and Subheading text in the slideshow options) to add text and links to your slideshows.
+Use the theme editor to add text and links to your slideshows.

 Wide images on tall screens

 Wide images might be cropped on the left and right when the device used to view them has a tall screen (like a mobile phone or tablet):

 Tall images on wide screens